Rescue Remedy Night Review

 Both involve transferring the plants’ energy to water using heat.
 The energised water is filtered to create a mother tincture, which is in turn diluted further to create the product that ends up in the customer’s hands.

-If you’d like to learn more about the Remedies, I recommend taking a look at their website.
+If you’d like to learn more about the Remedies, perhaps take a look at their website.
 They have information about all 38 Bach Flower Remedies discovered by Dr. Bach.
 If you’re in the UK, you can even visit the center if you book in advance.

 Final thoughts